 - An estimated 23% of all pregnancies in Ghana in 2017 ended in abortion.

 - Three estimation methods considered internally valid and reliable produced national abortion rates of between 30 and 61 abortions per 1,000 women aged 15–49.
 The mean of these rates yields a national abortion rate of 44.
+This is equivalent to over 327,600 abortions annually in Ghana.

 - Mean abortion rates varied among the three ecological zones, from 24 for the Northern zone to 51 for the Middle zone and 45 for the Coastal zone.